 Horizontally adjacent fields require a user to scan in a “Z” shape, which slows comprehension and creates user attention lags.
 The best forms have a clear path to completion – straight down the page.

 Credit Card Payment Form designed by Guadalupe Sahagun

 3. Minimize Typing Effort

-Make every effort to minimize the number of input field and your user’s required typing effort, particularly on mobile.
-Drop down menus, check boxes, and radio buttons not only minimize the amount of effort for your users, it also addresses the amount of errors inherent in typing, especially on mobile.
+Make every effort to minimize the number of input fields and your user’s required typing effort, particularly on mobile.

 Take steps to ensure the field size is proportionate to the data you’re requesting.
-A recent study of eCommerce stores found that 79 percent of all users abandon their carts at checkout.
+A recent study of eCommerce stores found that 79% of all users abandon their carts at checkout.

 5. Format with Flexibility